Ona Kantheeswarar Temple

 Ona Kantheeswarar Temple (also called Onakanthali) is a Hindu temple dedicated to Shiva, located in the town of Panjupettai, Kanchipuram, Kanchipuram district in Tamil Nadu, India.
 Shiva is worshipped as Ona Kantheeswarar and his consort Parvathi as Kamakshi.
-Ona Kantheeswarar is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the nayanars and classified as Paadal Petra Sthalam, the 275 temples revered in the canon.
+Ona Kantheeswarar is revered in the 7th-century CE Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the nayanars and classified as Paadal Petra Sthalam, the 275 temples revered in the canon.

 The temple has a small three-tiered rajagopuram, the entrance tower and all the shrines are located in an elevated structure.
-The temple has two daily rituals at various times from 5:30 a.m. to 8 p.m., and three yearly festivals on its calendar, namely the MargazhiTiruvathirai during the Tamil month of Margazhi (December - January) and Aipassi full moon day Aippassi (October - November) being the most prominent.
+The temple has two daily rituals at various times from 5:30 a.m. to 8 p.m., and three yearly festivals on its calendar, namely the Margalhi Tiruvathirai during the Tamil month of Margalhi (December - January) and Aipassi full moon day Aippassi (October - November) being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.